Be the first to share a route for Warkworth

 Chinese licence holders must: 1) Get a certified English translation (NAATI or NZ-approved translator, about $30-$50).
 2) Visit a driver licensing agent with your Chinese licence, translation, passport, and proof of NZ address.
 3) Pass the theory test (35 questions, 32 correct, available in Chinese).
 4) Pass the restricted licence practical driving test ($167.50 application fee includes 2 attempts).
 You can drive on your Chinese licence + IDP/translation for up to 18 months after arriving.

-What is the best time to book the Warkworth driving test?
+What is the best time to book a driving test at Warkworth?

 How is the restricted licence driving test structured?